Why Did My Credit Score Drop?

 8. Closing old accounts

-Shockingly, your credit card issuer can reduce your credit limit or even close your card at any time.
+You can avoid any impact to your credit by keeping your old cards open, but it’s possible that a creditor could close it on your behalf.
 This is more likely to happen during tough economic periods when lenders want to reduce their exposure to possible defaults or when the card is inactive for an extended period.

 If your lender lowers your limit or closes your card — and you still have a balance — your utilization will suffer.
 For example, if you have a $300 balance with a $1,000 credit limit and your credit limit drops to $500, your credit utilization will change from 30% to 60%.